-- Go to the Element's Quick Snapshot page.
-For example, in the My Infrastructure panel, find the ESX server or VM whose memory swap statistics you want to graph, click its corresponding gear icon, then click Graph Performance. - 2.
+- 1. Go to the Element's Quick Snapshot page. - For example, in the My Infrastructure panel, find the ESX server or VM whose memory swap statistics you want to graph, click its corresponding gear icon, then click Graph Performance. - 2.
 In the Memory section of the Tree panel, click Swap. - 3.
-Select the start and end dates and times for which the graph will chart data, and click Apply Date and Time.
-For more information, see Understanding Dates and Times - 4.
+Select the start and end dates and times for which the graph charts data, and click Apply Date and Time.
+For more information, see Understandin g Dates and Times - 4.
 Click one of the Quick Graphs options to display a pre-configured graph in a pop-up window, or skip this step to manually configure a graph. - 5.
-In the first step, select a VMware vSphere component whose metrics will be graphed. - 6.
-In the next step, select whether to graph the highest resource consumers, or specific VMware vSphere components.
-If you select Specific, an Element selection dialog will appear, requiring you to build a list. - 7.
-Select the metric you wish to include in the graph. - 8.
-Click Generate Graph. - A pop-up window will appear, displaying the Memory Swap graph you have configured.
+In the first step, select a VMware vSphere component whose metrics you want to graph. - 6.
+In the next step, select whether to graph the highest resource consumers, or specific VMware vSphere components. - If you select Specific, an Element selection dialog appears, requiring you to build a list.
+7. Select the metric you wish to include in the graph. - 8.
+Click Generate Graph. - A pop-up window appears, displaying the Memory Swap graph you have configured.